I’m sure you’ve heard about term insurance.

 So now you’re thinking whether you should cover till 65… 70… 75… 80.

-Then maybe you’ll research on what’s the life expectancy in Singapore (which is 83.2 years)…
+Then maybe you’ll research on what’s the life expectancy in Singapore (which is current at 83.2 years)…

 And think that’s a good age to cover till.